RadhaGulhane13/RadhaGulhane13/README.md

 ### 👩🏻‍💻 &nbsp;About Me

-💡 &nbsp;&nbsp;I like to explore new technologies and work on the complex problems. \
+💡 &nbsp;&nbsp;I find great satisfaction in working on and tackling complex problems. \
-🎓 &nbsp;I am a recent graduate from The Ohio State University, and I am currently working at Zoom in AI team. \
+🎓 &nbsp;I am a recent graduate from Ohio State University, and I am currently working at Zoom in AI team. \
 🎯 &nbsp;My focus areas includes Distributed Deep Learning, Machine Learning and High Performance Computing.\
 🎨 &nbsp;Portrait sketching and hiking have been my enduring hobbies.
 [Step into my artistic 🎨 world.](https://radhagulhane.netlify.app/art)\
 👯 &nbsp;I’d love to collaborate on open-source projects.\